apify/apify-docs/sources/academy/platform/deploying_your_code/deploying.md

 ![API button](../expert_scraping_with_apify/images/api-button.jpg)

-And scroll through all of the links until we find the **Build actor** API endpoint.
+And scroll through all of the links until we find the **Build Actor** API endpoint.
 Now we'll copy this endpoint's URL, head back over to our GitHub repository and navigate to **Settings > Webhooks > Add webhook**.
 The final thing to do is to paste the URL and save the webhook.

 ![Adding a webhook to your GitHub repo](../../../platform/actors/development/deployment/images/ci-github-integration.png)

-That's it! the actor should now pull its source code from the repo and automatically build.
+That's it! the Actor should now pull its source code from the repo and automatically build.

 ## Without a GitHub repository (using the Apify CLI) {#with-apify-cli}